SharpSync/docs/datasources/netsuite/markdown/advanced_boms.md

 ]
 ```

-You then add this list as a list of values for a property mapping
+You then add this list as a list of values for a property mapping as follows:

 |Setting|Value|
 |--|--|